zk2k2/financial-data-extraction-pipeline/README.md

 ## 🤝 Contributing

-We welcome contributions to improve InvoiceX!
+We welcome contributions to improve this project!
 Please fork the repository, create a feature branch, and submit a pull request for review.

 ## 📜 License